TheGalfins/GNSS_Compare/docs/implemented_algorithms.rst

 In the above expression X, Y and Z are the coordinates in Earth Centered Earth Fixed (ECEF) frame and the last two parameters are the receiver clock bias and the receiver clock drift.
 All the parameters are expressed in units of meters.

-Now that the state vector is defined, we can move on choosing the dynamic model.
+Now that the state vector is defined, we can move on by choosing the dynamic model.
 However first, let's think a bit about this aspect.
 A static user doesn't *change* his/hers position, therefore this means that over time the X, Y, Z coordinates remain the same!
 We only have to take care of how we model the dynamic behavior of the receiver's clock, which is approximated to be: